Mifta24/auto-quotes/README.md

 # 📜 Daily Quote

-> "Kind words can be short and easy to speak, but their echoes are truly endless."
+> "Nearly every crisis seems to be the worst one, but after it's over, it isn't so bad."
-> — **Mother Teresa**
+> — **Harry S. Truman**

 ---